Grokmoo/sulis/Readme.md

 1. Clone the git repository.
 1. `cargo build --release`
 1. Run the game with `cargo run --release`
 1. On first run, `config.yml` is created in your home directory.
 This file may be edited with your preferences.
+It is also written to when using the in game options menu, however changes you have made manually should generally be preserved.
   * Linux - `$XDG_CONFIG_HOME/.sulis/` (typically `$HOME/.config/.sulis`)
   * Windows -`$HOME\My Documents\My Games\Sulis`